Normal Councilwoman to run for third term - NewsBreak

 Bloomington-Normal YMCA partners with Easter Seals for new facility

-PEORIA (Heart of Illinois ABC) - Bloomington YMCA and Easter Seals are partnering together to combine their forces and provide more care to children with special needs.
+PEORIA (25 News Now) - Bloomington YMCA and Easter Seals are partnering together to combine their forces and provide more care to children with special needs.
 Both organizations will be working out of a new facility on St. Joesph Drive near OSF St Joesph Medical Center.
 It boasts over 70,000 square feet of accessible equipment, including splash pads, pools and playgrounds.

 PPS teachers stage ‘silent protest’ about the status of contract talks

-PEORIA (Heart of Illinois ABC) - Peoria Public Schools Board of Education was greeted by a silent protest at Monday night’s school board meeting.
+PEORIA (25 News Now) - Peoria Public Schools Board of Education was greeted by a silent protest at Monday night’s school board meeting.
 Teachers lined the back row of the auditorium displaying signs that said, “Working Without a Contract.”.
-Teachers are frustrated about the status of ongoing...
+Teachers are frustrated about the status of ongoing negotiations...

 Peoria council could ask state for green-light on red-light cameras